sharwell/developer.rackspace.com/src/docs/cloud-databases/getting-started/index.rst

 Resize instance
 ~~~~~~~~~~~~~~~
 As with creating an instance, in order to resize one, you need to know which
-Flavor to use.
-Once you've decided on a new Flavor, you can use it to resize
+flavor to use.
+Once you've decided on a new flavor, you can use it to resize
 your running instance:

 .. include:: samples/resize_instance.rst